aws-samples/aws-serverless-security-workshop/docs/10-resource-cleanup/README.md

 ## Resource Cleanup Instructions

-1. Delete Cognito User pool domain that you created in **Module 1: Auth**
+1. Delete Cognito User pool domain that you created if you created one in **Module 1: Auth**

 	<details>
 	<summary><strong>Click here to expand for detailed instructions </strong></summary><p>